 What do I need to take to make my stay comfortable?

-Volunteer accommodation is provided on site with 20 beds and traditional sleeping mats divided between single sex dormitories.
+Volunteer accommodation is provided on site with 30 beds divided between single sex dormitories.

 Ideally you will want to bring a pillow and single duvet cover (not the actual duvet – too bulky and too hot!) to sleep inside which will be more comfortable and less sticky in the heat than a sleeping bag.
 A sheet will also be easier to wash and dry than a sleeping bag if you are a longer stay volunteer.